microsoft/AISkillsForWindows/samples/README.md

 - Windows 10 build 18362 with related SDK
 > Sample app projects use pre-build and post-build steps that invoke powershell scripts included in *./Scripts* to generate header files and copy dependent binaries to the target folder.

-> **Both C++ and C# .Net Core 3.0 desktop apps** consuming Windows vision skills must include an app manifest file that references the manifest file included in each skill NuGet package required.
+> **Both C++ and C# .Net Core 3.0 desktop apps** consuming AI Skills for Windows must include an app manifest file that references the manifest file included in each skill NuGet package required.
 Example of the required section of a manifest file:
 ```xml
 <!-- app.manifest file !-->
 ...